OSC/ondemand/README.md

 ## Updating to a New Stable Version

-1. (RHEL Software Collections) First ensure your environment matches the environment that the web app runs under.
-You can do this by running:
+1. To update the app you will first go into the build directory from when you installed it and fetch the latest changes to the code:

     ```sh
-    scl enable rh-ruby22 nodejs010 git19 -- bash
-    ```
-2. To update the app you will first go into the build directory from when you installed it and fetch the latest changes to the code:

-    ```sh
     cd shell
-    git fetch
+    scl enable git19 -- git fetch
     ```

-3. Determine the latest stable version of this app.
+2. Determine the latest stable version of this app.
 At the top of this `README.md` you will see it in a green box.
 Record this `X.X.X` for the next step.

-4. Then you will check out the latest stable version of the code that you took note of in step 2:
+3. Then you will check out the latest stable version of the code that you took note of in step 2:

     ```sh
-    git checkout tags/vX.X.X
+    scl enable git19 -- git checkout tags/vX.X.X
     ```

     Don't forget to replace the `X.X.X` above with what you have from step 2.
     Note that you need the letter `v` preceding the version number.

-5. You will then update any required packages if necessary:
+4. You will then update any required packages if necessary:

     ```sh
-    npm install
+    scl enable nodejs010 -- npm install
     ```

-6. Finally you will force all Passenger instances of this app to restart so that the changes are successfully propagated to the users:
+5. Finally you will force all Passenger instances of this app to restart so that the changes are successfully propagated to the users:

     ```sh